by Suzanne Sachs • 5 min read

 The stone’s shape is also eye-catching.
 With a higher crown and smaller table than modern round brilliant cuts, an old European cut stone will look larger and present a taller profile than stones of similar carat weight.
 A larger culet on the bottom of the stone can also be seen and will show as a distinct circle when looking down through the stone, and the girdle is “frosted” or unfaceted, unlike more modern cuts that typically add a few extra facets along that thin edge.

-Finding an Old European Cut Engagement Ring in a Modern Market
+How to Find an Old European Cut Engagement Ring Today?

 Unfortunately, there are fewer old European and mine cut diamonds available every year.
 While the stone shape is very popular in older styles and can typically be found in antique engagement rings, a common practice is to recut the stone into a more modern shape, and therefore its unique character and charm is diminished or lost.
 Reputable vintage dealers, however, can help find and authenticate old European cut diamonds.